AV Bulletin: Health Warnings, VPNs and Exemptions

 Finally, media attention around the widespread use of VPNs to circumvent age verification has inspired efforts to close that practical loophole.
 Two AV bills pending in the Wisconsin state legislature, AB 105 and SB 130, would place the burden on adult sites to “prevent persons from accessing the website from an internet protocol address or internet protocol address range that is linked to or known to be a virtual private network system or virtual private network provider.”

-As XBIZ reported last month, Indiana’s attorney general has filed a lawsuit against Aylo, alleging that the company and its affiliates have violated Indiana’s AV law.
-Unlike the Wisconsin bills, Indiana’s law does not mention virtual private networks, but the suit asserts that Aylo is in violation “because Indiana residents, including minors, can still easily access the Defendants’ websites with a VPN IP or proxy address from another jurisdiction or through the use of location spoofing software.”
+As XBIZ reported last month, Indiana’s attorney general has filed a lawsuit against Aylo, alleging that the company and its affiliates have violated the state's AV law by failing to prevent access by users using virtual private networks to avoid geolocation.
+Unlike the Wisconsin bills, Indiana’s law does not mention VPNs, but the suit asserts that Aylo is in violation “because Indiana residents, including minors, can still easily access the Defendants’ websites with a VPN IP or proxy address from another jurisdiction or through the use of location spoofing software.”
 A legal victory for Indiana in the case could embolden other states to pursue similar legal strategies.

 Other Pending AV Bills